BA (Hons) Library and Information Management (Top-up)

 Modules include:

-- Comparative Library and Information Management
+- Comparative Library & Information Management

 - Digital Information Management and Governance